 The different drive modes available in your vehicle are all suitable for different scenarios and types of driving.
 Depending on what drive mode you select, certain driving dynamics may be affected, such as steering, suspension, braking and acceleration.
-Different drive modes also allow for different adjustable settings, both related to both driving and climate.
+Your fuel consumption and your estimated range are also affected.
+Different drive modes allow for different adjustable settings, related to both driving and climate.

-Your selected drive mode is shown above the selected gear in the instrument panel [1].
+Your selected drive mode is shown above the selected gear in the instrument panel.

-Your vehicle has two drive modes:
+The vehicle has five drive modes: